mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 ##### 6.12.2.1 Conversion Quote Expiry Details

-In the same way as with an ordinary quotation (see [Section 6.5.2.1](#6521-quote-expiry-details) above), the requesting DFSP should include an expiry time for the quotation.
+In the same way as with an ordinary quotation (see [Section 6.5.2.1](#6521-quote-expiry-details) above), the FSP requesting the quotation should include an expiry time for the quotation.

-##### 6.12.2.2 Rejecting a quote

-The FXP can reject a request for currency conversion from the DFSP.
+The FXP can reject a request for currency conversion from the FSP.
 For instance, it may no longer have sufficient liquidity available in the target currency.
 Typically, the circumstances under which an FXP may reject a request for currency conversion will be defined in the scheme rules.

 ##### 6.12.2.3 Interledger Payment Request

 Quotations for currency conversion are warranted by the attachment of an ILP condition to the approved quotation, in the same way as requests for the agreement of the terms of a payment.
-An FXP should construct the condition for a currency conversion in the same way as the cryptographic lock is prepared for the terms of a payment (see [Section 6.5.2.3](#6523-interledger-payment-request) above.)
+An FXP should construct the condition for a currency conversion in the same way as the cryptographic lock is prepared for the terms of a payment (see [Section 6.5.2.3](#6523-interledger-payment-request).)

 #### 6.12.3 Requests
 This section describes the resources that can be requested by a client  in the API on the resource **/fxQuotes**.

 ##### 6.12.3.1 **GET /fxQuotes/<ID>**

 The HTTP request **GET /fxQuotes/<ID>** is used to get information about a currency conversion request which has previously been requested.
-The _<ID>_ in the URI should contain the **conversionID** that was used when the currenct conversion request was made (see [Table 83] (#table-83) below.)
+The _<ID>_ in the URI should contain the **conversionID** that was used when the current conversion request was made (see [Table 83] (#table-83).)

 Callback and data model information for **GET /fxQuotes/**_{ID}_: